 Robb has since renamed the Knights of the Ku Klux Klan as “the Knights Party” in a further attempt to move the group closer to the mainstream.
 The ranks of this newly titled group have grown some as other struggling groups, like Billy Roper’s White Revolution organization, have been forced to merge in order to continue surviving.
 Roper’s decision to fold his group into Robb’s can be explained partly by the geographic proximity between the White Revolution’s Russellville, Ark., headquarters and Robb’s home 70 miles away in Harrison, Ark.

-Robb, more than just a Christian Identity preacher, has spoken at events such as the Aryan Nations’ “World Congress” – an annual gathering of hate group leaders that has included notable extremist figures such as the late founder and leader of the National Alliance William Pierce, the late Texas Klan leader Louis Beam, Tom Metzger of the Aryan Resistance, late Michigan Klansman Bob Miles, and James Wickstrom and Jack Mohr of the Posse Comitatus.
+Robb, more than just a Christian Identity preacher, has spoken at events such as the Aryan Nations’ “World Congress” – an annual gathering of hate group leaders that has included notable extremist figures such as the late founder and leader of the National Alliance William Pierce, former Texas Klan leader Louis Beam, Tom Metzger of the Aryan Resistance, late Michigan Klansman Bob Miles, and James Wickstrom and Jack Mohr of the Posse Comitatus.
 He has appeared on Jamie Kelso’s show on the now-defunct white supremacist Voice of Reason Radio Network.
 Robb has also been a regular contributor to the white supremacist web forum Stormfront, where he regularly posts a weekly “Sunday Sermon.”